dotnet/runtime/Documentation/building/windows-instructions.md

 The build places all of its output in the `bin` directory, so if you remove that directory you can force a full rebuild.

-Build has a number of options that you can learn about using build -?.
+The build has a number of options that you can learn about using build -?.
 Some of the more important options are

  * -skiptests - don't build the tests.
 This can shorten build times quite a bit, but means you can't run tests.
  * -release - build the 'Release' build type that does not have extra development-time checking compiled in.